• Skip to main content

 Having something else to “blame” and making the budget a natural, living, breathing thing to turn to helps ease the stress of money management.

 It also helps with the money mindset.
-Instead of saying, “we can’t afford it,” you say, “it’s not in the budget this month.”
+Instead of saying, “We can’t afford it,” you say, “It’s not in the budget this month.”

 Budgets Give a Sense of Safety and Stability